SCCapstone/Kanye-West-Fan-Club/README.md

 Detailed description: https://github.com/SCCapstone/Kanye-West-Fan-Club/wiki/Project-Description

 ## External Requirements
+A android emulator from https://developer.android.com/studio

 ## Setup
+Clone the repo, open Android Studio, click File, find the cloned repo in file directory and open it.

 ## Running
 Run our .apk for Android in Android Studio on a emulator or to a connected Android phone device.